Review of our Journey

 Pastor Hilbert Nembhard, the longest-serving pastor and chair of the Department of Religion shared, “Many churches and companies have been raised up through the combined efforts of teachers and students.”
 The young worshippers who served as evangelists and lay leaders during their matriculation have gone on to serve the denomination at all levels, both locally and globally.

 In 1991, Pastor John C. Palmer took up the pastorate of the campus congregation.
-He energized interest in a building a home for the church.
+He energized interest in building a home for the church.
 “Building up the temple” became the rallying chorus of the worshippers during building fund collection time, even to the present day.

 Passion for a church building waxed and waned depending on the interest of the assigned pastor.
 Multiple plans were developed, various sites were discussed, and funds were raised to build a facility.
-Still, the church remains without a home of its own.
+Still, today, the church remains without a permanent home of its own.

 Reflecting on the need of the church for its own space before his departure in 2002, Dr. Denton Rhone reflected, “Northern Caribbean University needs a dedicated worship centre worthy of its divine calling, worthy of its university status, worthy of the reach of its impact – nationally, regionally, and globally.”

 When Dr. Neil W. Reid transitioned from the Alpha Church in Austin, Texas, to serve as the new pastor in the summer of 2003, the leadership of the Church and the University stressed the necessity of starting work on the building project.
-Dr. Herbert Thompson wrote in the church’s first homecoming commemorative journal in November 2004: “The building of the University Church is central to the plans of the Administration, and we are committed to building the structure to the glory of God….
+Dr. Herbert Thompson wrote in the church’s first homecoming commemorative journal in November 2004: “The building of the University Church is central to the plans of the administration, and we are committed to building the structure to the glory of God….
 We are not satisfied that there is still not a church building to house the spiritual community.”

 Not long after his installment, Reid with the support of the leadership of the West Indies Union, Central Jamaica Conference, and Northern Caribbean University began the work to develop plans for the church with Dr. Daniel Fider as chair.